MiWitt/HLAbaits/README.md

-# The program baitdesign generates a target sequence tiling to design probes for targeted enrichment.
+# The program HLAbaits generates a target sequence tiling to design probes for targeted enrichment.
 If you want to have an existing design for HLA enrichment look into the design folder.

-# Please note

-This software reads long reads in fastq format (e.g. PacBio) and performs *in silico* random fragmentation.
-The reads will be random fragmented to the size chosen by parameter (-l/--length).
-All fragments originating from the same long read will be tagged as paired/linked in the fastq header.
-Random fragmentation starts at a random nucleotide at the 5' end of the read.
-The random start nucleotide can be any between 0 and (-l/--length).

-This software uses [TCLAP](https://github.com/eile/tclap) for argument parsing which comes with its own licence.

 ## Installing the tool